 Just when one thinks they have heard of every wild festival in Spain, another bizarre event is tossed to the forefront.
-About two and one half hours, southwest of Madrid, is the mountain village of Piornal.
-In snow laden streets, men are chased by turnip throwing demons.
+About two and one half hours southwest of Madrid is the mountain village of Piornal.
+In snow-laden streets men are chased by turnip-throwing demons.
 Those who survive reasonably intact, are newly virile.
 Move over Viagra.
-Our guest expert, Alissa Greenberg, tells the truth on turnip tossing.
+Alissa Greenberg tells the truth on turnip tossing.

 By Alissa Greenberg